truchas/truchas/doc/reference-manual/rade/CHAPARRAL_Namelist.rst

 closer to the 50-iteration limit, then something is likely wrong and the results should not be trusted.
 Steps to improve the simulation should be:

-1. Ensure the mesh does not have fundamental issues, such as poorly shaped elements or vanishingly tiny elements.
+1. Ensure the mesh does not have fundamental issues, such as vanishingly tiny elements, overlapping surfaces, improper orientation, improper symmetries, unaccounted holes, etc.

 2. Ensure the problem is set up correctly, with appropriate values for `blocking_enclosure`_, `partial_enclosure`_, and `partial_area`_.